nasa/ziggy/doc/user-manual/log-files.md

 This is a subset of the algorithm log file, above.
 What's up with that?

-Well, the answer is: Ziggy automatically sends all the standard output from the algorithms to the appropriate `stdout-0.log` file in the subtask directory; but it also sends that same information back through the main logging system so it ends up in the task algorithm log.
+Well, the answer is: Ziggy automatically sends all the standard output from the algorithms to the appropriate `stdout.log` file in the subtask directory; but it also sends that same information back through the main logging system so it ends up in the task algorithm log.

 Why do it this way?